-At ClearView Eye and Laser Medical Center, your comfort is our number one priority, so if you are nervous or anxious about the procedure, Dr. Feldman will first administer a mild sedative.
-Next, she will apply a numbing agent to your eye before creating a 2mm opening on the upper edge of your cornea.
-Through that opening, Dr. Feldman will insert the Intacs in the correct position.
+Apply a numbing agent to your eye before creating a 2mm opening on the upper edge of your cornea.
+Through that opening, we insert the Intacs in the correct position.
 The whole procedure should take less than 20 minutes.

 You will definitely need to rest your eyes the remainder of the day following surgery, and most people take at least one to two days off of work before returning to all normal activities.

 Most patients begin enjoying improved vision the day after the procedure.
 Within 12 months, 97% of all Intacs users have 20/40 vision or better.